ibexa/documentation-developer/docs/tutorials/page_and_form_tutorial/1_get_a_starter_website.md

 ## Create content

-Now return to the Back Office and create some content for your website.
+Now return to the back office and create some content for your website.

 First, you can hide unneeded content items from the project root.